-General shareholders' meeting ("SHM") is a supreme body of a company (except for the unitary companies).
+The general shareholders' meeting ("SHM") is the supreme body of a company (except for the unitary companies).
 It is entitled to make decisions on the most important matters of the company's activities.
-The SHM may delegate some of its powers either to the CEO or to the board of directors (save for those powers, which are the exclusive competence of the SHM).
-Company law provides for the following list of exclusive competences of the SHM, which cannot be delegated to other bodies:
+The SHM may delegate some of its powers either to the CEO or to the board of directors (save for those powers exclusively reserved for the SHM).

+Company law provides for the following competences exclusively reserved for the SHM that cannot be delegated to other bodies:

-- Charter amendment; - · Statutory fund increase/decrease; - Election/dismissal of members of the board of directors and the internal audit committee: - Annual reports, balance sheets, and profit and loss distribution: - · Restructuring; - · Liquidation; - Compensation of members of the board of directors and the internal audit committee; - Adoption of local normative acts (e.g. internal guidelines, staff schedule, etc.); - Transfer of voting rights on specific issues to company's other governing bodies (except for issues which fall within the exclusive competence of the SHM); - Establishing a procedure for conducting a SHM with regard to the issues not governed by applicable law.
+- · charter amendment; - charter capital increase/decrease; - election/dismissal of members of the board of directors and the internal audit committee; - annual reports, balance sheets, and profit and loss distribution; - · restructuring; - liquidation; - compensation of members of the board of directors and the internal audit committee; - adoption of local normative acts (e.g. internal guidelines, staff schedule, etc.); - transfer of voting rights on specific issues to company's other governing bodies (except for issues which are exclusively reserved for the SHM); - establishing a procedure for conducting a SHM with regard to the issues not governed by applicable law.